Azure/typespec-azure/.chronus/changes/tcgc-forbid-polymorphism-flatten-2024-6-23-22-12-38.md

   - "@azure-tools/typespec-client-generator-core"
 ---

-throw error when trying to flattening a model with polymorphsim
+Report error diagnostic when trying to flattening a model with polymorphism